If this is an immediate life threatening emergency Call 911

 - Personal Growth Issues

-If you are in doubt, feel free to contact the Counseling and Career Development Center for a consultation or
+If you are in doubt, feel free to contact the University Counseling Center for a consultation or

 call 911 in an emergency.